jmhoffmann9612/bundestags_protocol_content_converter/README.md

 # Bundestags protocol content converter

-> Note: the script fails for a majority and protocols in its current state.
+> Note: the script fails for a majority of protocols in its current state.
 It was also only tested with protocols from the 18.
 Wahlperiode (2013-2017).

 A script for parsing the content of PDF protocols of the German parliament, the Bundestag, older than 2017 into the XML format used to document the more recent Wahlperioden.
 The definition of this format can be found [here](https://www.bundestag.de/resource/blob/577234/4c8091d8650fe417016bb48e604e3eaf/dbtplenarprotokoll_kommentiert-data.pdf).

 All successfully converted documents can be found in the `3_output` directory of this repository.

----

 ## Prerequisites

 - Python 3 (written in version 3.9)
 - A Python environment with [PDFminer](https://pypi.org/project/pdfminer) and [beautifulsoup4](https://pypi.org/project/beautifulsoup4/) installed

----

 ## Repo folder structure